msgokul/F1_racing/README.md

   <b>Bronze Layer (Raw Data)</b>: Raw datasets in the csv and json format downloaded from Ergast API were ingested and stored .
   </li>
   <li>
-  <b>Silver Layer (Processed Data)</b>: The raw datasets from the Bronze Layer were invoked in this layer and simple data pre-processing techniques like handing null entries, standardizing formats, type formatting and so on were applied The processed datasets were stored in <b>Parquet format</b>.
+  <b>Silver Layer (Processed Data)</b>: The raw datasets from the Bronze Layer were invoked in this layer and simple data pre-processing techniques like handing null entries, standardizing formats, type formatting and so on were applied.
+The processed datasets were stored in <b>Parquet format</b>.
   </li>
   <li>
-  <b>Gold Layer (Transformed Data)</b>: The processed datasets from the Silver Layer were invoked in this layer and applied transformation techinques like aggregation, joining, model structuring were applied in order to produce meaningful reports.
+  <b>Gold Layer (Transformed Data)</b>: The processed datasets from the Silver Layer were invoked in this layer and transformation techinques like aggregation, joining, model structuring were applied in order to produce meaningful reports.
 The transformed data were stored in <b>Delta Lake</b> which supports ACID transactions, time travel and stores audit logs.
   </li>
 </ol>

-### Datasets
+## <u>Datasets</u>

 The image below depicts the Entity Relationship Duiagram of the datasets.
 The data model follows a structured approach based on an Entity Relationship Diagram (ERD) to ensure seamless data integration and analysis.